edgio-docs/edgio-docs/guides/split_testing.md

 To end the split test, you can either deploy a new version of your app with the router destinations removed, or update the environment to send 100% of traffic to a specific destination.

+## Third-Party CDNs

+If the XDN is behind a third party CDN, it is critical that you update the third party CDN to not cache responses from the XDN.
+This is extremely important when running a split test.
+If the third-party CDN caches responses from the XDN, users will likely receive a mix of content from both experiences in the split test, which can lead to a broken app and invalid split testing results.

+## How requests are routed

+When a split test is active, all users are assigned to a random number between 0 and 99 via a cookie called `xdn_bucket`.
+This cookie assignment is done at edge, before the user's first request hits cache, and so there is no performance penalty for new users.

+The experience the user sees is determined by the traffic split percentage you set in the environment configuration in the Moovweb Developer Console and on which side of the split the user's `xdn_bucket` value falls.

+## Identifying the experience on the client

+When a split test is active, the XDN will automatically set an `xdn_destination` cookie to the name of the chosen destination.
+You can use this value in the browser to report the split test experience assignment to analytics.